 Kim said that there are significant financial resources readily available, literally trillions of dollars “sitting on the side-lines” on capital markets, generating little in the way of returns, particularly compared to what they could make if invested in developing countries.
 Private investors’ lack of knowledge about these countries, and their tendency to remain generally risk-averse, mean that these funds remain largely untapped.

-World Bank wants it future top priority not to be to lend money, but to “systematically de-risk” development projects and countries.
 In Kim’s view, the World Bank should therefore be a broker between the private sector and developing countries.
 Its future top priority should not be to lend money, but to “systematically de-risk” development projects and entire developing countries.
 To do that, it will promote policies that make countries and projects attractive for private investment.

 Kim hopes that this will enable private sector financing, while at the same time benefiting poor countries and their populations.
 In his view, the bank would mediate between the interests of a global market system, developing country governments, and people in poverty.